Once an Opportunity (or Deal) has been created you will then manage it through the sales process.

 Sales enablement content is selected so as to be relevant for the specific step and deal stage, product, competitor, sector or any other deal-specific parameter.

 The logic defining which document to show under which conditions is set in Sales Coach / Setup / Deal fields (or Contact Fields, User Fields) / Options, and also in Sales Coach / Settings /Deal Pipelines and Checklists.
 Documents themselves can be created, uploaded or linked, in Sales Coach / Documents.

 Depending on your subscription, various documents will be available to you by default and others may have been added by your workspace admin or consultant.

 In any event, the relevant documents are shown in the Resources tab of the Sales Coach display (between Progress and Qualify).

-The main stage document is displayed, but by clicking the left arrow in the bar above the document you can access all the other relevant documents.
+The main document relevant to the current step is displayed, but but in the bar at the bottom of the Resources tab you can access all the other relevant documents.